-Figure 3.13.
-Teachers' and researchers' self-evaluation on their ability to understand opportunities and evaluate different options

-Analysing the above graph on this category and understanding the opportunities and evaluating different initiatives is 9-10 consists of 52.5% while 7-8 is 32.5%, which makes a total of 85%.
+Regarding Teachers' and researchers' self-evaluation on their ability to understand opportunities and evaluate different options.
+Analysing the data on this category and understanding the opportunities and evaluating different initiatives is 9-10 consists of 52.5% while 7-8 is 32.5%, which makes a total of 85%.

-Figure 3.14.
-Teachers' and researchers' self-evaluation on their ability to seize opportunities and make initiatives

-Referring to the analysed data of the question "Taking advantage of opportunities and taking initiatives," we notice that 8-10 is evaluated 85%, which consists of a high percentage.

-Figure 3.15.
-Teachers' and researchers' interest in using entrepreneurial methodologies
+Refering the question: Teachers' and researchers' self-evaluation on their ability to seize opportunities and make initiatives, we notice that 8-10 is evaluated 85%, which consists of a high percentage.
+And about Teachers' and researchers' interest in using entrepreneurial methodologies:

-Regarding to the question "I am interested in developing my teaching using entrepreneurial methodologies", we notice that 10 is selected by 70%.
+- Regarding to the question "I am interested in developing my teaching using entrepreneurial methodologies", we notice that 10 is selected by 70%.
 8 and 10 have collected95% of the answers, representing in this way a big potential for the category of "Teachers" to use Entrepreneurial Methodologies in order to develop teaching".
 We think that this interest also comes from the fact that they consider this as an innovation in the methodology of entrepreneurship.
 We will consider this result also in the next steps of the project.
-We should also mention that this concept is used for the first time in Albanian education including higher education.

-Figure 3.16.
-Teachers' involvement with colleagues in entrepreneurial activities
+We should also mention that this concept is used for the first time in Albanian education including higher education. - Regarding to the question: Teachers' involvement with colleagues in entrepreneurial activities.
 Analysing the answers of this question and using the same analysing method as we did in the previous question, there was noticed that for questions 8-10 results an evaluation of 58.5 and compared with the previous questions there is an evaluation of about 25% lower.
-In such a case there are many questions regarding to the entrepreneurship activities that we need to deal with during the implementation of the EntrAL project.

-Figure 3.17.
-Teachers' involvement in entrepreneurial activities with students

-Analysing the above graph we see that 8-10 is evaluated with 75%.
+In such a case there are many questions regarding to the entrepreneurship activities that we need to deal with during the implementation of the EntrAL project. - Regarding to the question: Teachers' involvement in entrepreneurial activities with students, analysing the data, we see that 8-10 is evaluated with 75%.
 This is 10% lower compared to previous graphs.
-We should mention that entrepreneurship activities with students have their own specifics, which might sometime be complicated and they require legal bases.

-Figure 3.18.
-Teachers' evaluation on students' entrepreneurialism

-Analysing the graphic, we notice that from 8-10 and the valuation is 27.5%.
+We should mention that entrepreneurship activities with students have their own specifics, which might sometime be complicated and they require legal bases. - Regarding the term: Teachers' evaluation on students' entrepreneurialism, analysing the data, we notice that from 8-10 and the valuation is 27.5%.
 We think that the stage of economic and social development of our country as well as the region is in the initial good phase but through the project activities, there will be a stimulation of the entrepreneurship activities.
 We stress out that we should include all these concepts in all faculties (including the Faculty of Economics which are more used with these concepts) as they are quite new concept to us.